Where to buy NAC

 Why is NAC available on Amazon again?

 While still in draft form, the FDA statement on NAC has since changed from a hard boundary to a soft one.
-They have publicly stated there is no safety issue with the non-prescription use of NAC, and so while technically no laws have changed, they will not be enforcing laws surrounding NAC’s sale as a supplement [2].
+They have publicly stated there is no safety issue with the use of NAC, and so while technically no laws have changed, they will not be enforcing laws surrounding NAC’s sale as a supplement [2].
 This statement satisfied Amazon’s trepidation, and they now allow for the sale of NAC again on the website.

 Where can I buy NAC from Metabolic Maintenance?

 Throughout the controversy, we have been happy to continue selling NAC direct to consumers through our website, www.metabolicmaintenance.com.
 You can still purchase your products from us, and our website is where we can always guarantee the lowest price and the widest inventory of products.
-However, our products are also available on Amazon again through our one verified reseller, Fortress Brand.
+However, our products are also available on Amazon again through our one verified reseller, Fortress Brand

 When purchasing our products through Amazon, please confirm that Fortress Brand is the shop owner, as we cannot guarantee the integrity of any product sold through another Amazon reseller.